We don't return to GPL to relaunch our careers - Abednego Tetteh

 Source: goal.com

-Accra Hearts of Oak striker Abedenago Tetteh is unhappy with the local perception that players return to the Ghana Premier League (GPL) from stints abroad to relaunch ailing careers.
+Hearts of Oak striker Abednego Tetteh is unhappy with the local perception that players return to the Ghana Premier League (GPL) from stints abroad to relaunch ailing careers.

 The former Bechem United hit-man joined the Phobians as a free agent in May after spells in Ethiopia, Sudan and India.